Made in Italy by Industria Macchine Elettroniche ("a company of the Edison group") about 1964.

 Display - 16 digits, "Nixie"-type numerical display tubes.

 Technology - The 33 logic boards have a total of 424 Germanium transistors and 1074 Germanium diodes.
 It has a magnetic core memory, and uses a clock frequency of about 30 kHz.

 Size - 450 x 480 x 165 mm (17.75" x 19" x 6.5"), 15.6 Kg (34.5 lbs).

-Although first advertised in Britain in 1964 (see the scan below), it apparently did not go on sale till the following year, since the journal "Engineering" for October 1965 reported:
+Although first advertised in Britain in May 1964 (see the scan above), the IME 84 apparently did not go on sale there till the following year, since the journal "Engineering" for October 1965 reported:

 "Introduced into Britain last month was the IME84 fully transistorized desk calculator ...
 The machine has three registers plus a memory/accumulator register, each with a unique, extra large capacity of 16 digits.
 It will multiply and divide "instantaneously" and has the facility for re-reading the factors entered; holds constants for use as multipliers, dividend and division; can recall any result (including quotients) for further calculation; automatically raises to a power, with a check on the power.

 It is claimed that, for the first time in any desk calculator, the IME84 allows up to four additional remote keyboards to be connected to each machine.
 It is possible, therefore, say Muldivo, to develop systems of mechanizing calculations, so affecting a substantial reduction in the cost per operator of the installation.

 A whole range of accessories is being developed, the first being a multi-constant box to carry four eight-digit constants, any of which can be used at any time.
 Up to eight of these boxes can be connected to one machine."